 Dr. Alan Jaslow′s research interests are in the areas of vertebrate functional morphology and animal behavior.
 His research in behavior focuses on animal communication and mainly acoustics.
 He is working with the vocalizations made by Giant Pandas at the Memphis Zoo.
 Research projects in functional morphology have focused on both the evolution of middle ears in amphibians, and the functional significance of leg bone diameter and thickness in different sized mammals.
 He has also looked at these scaling phenomena in the growth patterns in tarantulas.
 More about Dr. A. Jaslow′s research

-Dr. Lindquester studies the role of a protein known as interleukin 10 (IL-10) which is produced by the human pathogen, Epstein Barr virus (EBV).
-He has generating a recombinant murine gammaherpesvirus containing the EBV IL-10 gene to study its effects on infection, latency, and pathogenesis in a mouse animal model and found that the gene leads to a mild increase in pathogenicity in that model.
+Dr. Lindquester studies the role of a protein known as interleukin 10 (IL-10) that is produced by the human pathogen, Epstein Barr virus (EBV).
+He and his students generated a recombinant murine gammaherpesvirus containing the EBV IL-10 gene to study its effects on infection, latency, and pathogenesis in a mouse animal model.
+They found that expression of this gene increases acute pathogenesis of the virus as measured by enhanced enlargement of the spleen and increased virus production; however, it does not affect the establishment of latency or reactivation.
+The specific mechanism by which expression of the viral IL-10 gene enhances acute pathogenesis remains to be determined.

 Dr. Luque de Johnson investigates the molecular mechanism of tight junction formation during plasmodium invasion of red blood cells.
 The plasmodium organism is the causal agent of Malaria, a disease of which more than 1 million people die every year and 2.5 billion people are at risk of contracting.
 Tight junction formation is believed to be the irreversible step in the invasion of red blood cells by the plasmodium organism.
 My lab focuses on EBA-175, a plasmodium surface protein believed to play a crucial role in tight junction formation.
 In my lab, we are characterizing the role of EBA-175 dimerization in tight junction formation.
 Through mutational analysis we disrupt EBA-175 dimerization and study the effects on tight junction formation and red blood cell invasion.
 Understanding the molecular mechanism that governs the morphological changes that take place inside the red blood cell during plasmodium invasion will improve our ability to control malaria.